Design Your Ad in Microsoft Word

 Marketing Flyer (an advertising template) in Microsoft Word

 Basic Design and Advertising Guidelines

 Designing an advertisement in Microsoft Word is pretty easy.
 It even provides templates with design elements built in to accommodate the less than savvy artistic people.
-Advertisements can take the shape of flyers, brochures, newsletters, calendars, and posters, among many other forms.
+Advertisements can take the shape of flyers, brochures, newsletters, calendars, pamphlets, and posters, among many other forms.
 Microsoft Word provides templates for many of the aforementioned.
 You can even save your design and send it to a printing company to have it printed on other items.
 Before you get started there are some basic design aspects you should be aware of.

 - Color - The colors you choose in your design can mean the difference between somebody taking a closer look or tossing your ad aside.

 - Position - Where you position the text and pictures of your advertisement can capture a consumer's eye drawing interest to your product or service or it can make their head pound for the brief second it takes to get it out of sight.